serroml/mcserver-gcp-shell/README.md

         wget https://github.com/playit-cloud/playit-agent/releases/download/v0.9.3/playit-0.9.3

-7. Assign execution permissions to the playit executable with:

-        chmod u+x playit

-8. Assign execution permissions to the ZSH script with:
+7. Assign execution permissions to the ZSH script and the playit executable.

-        chmod u+x mcserver.zsh
+        chmod u+x mcserver.zsh playit

 The script has only two options: